-The remaining memorials take the form of:
+The existing memorials take the form of:

-- War memorial gates to the Cumberland Street entrance - Memorial lintel in the cricket pavilion
+- Cumberland Street hall war memorial plaques listing the names of the fallen - War memorial gates to the Cumberland Street entrance - Memorial lintel in the cricket pavilion

-The school states that the cricket pavilion does not play a role in commemoration or remembrance and proper homage to the fallen is performed by the main memorials and will be by those that take place at the new school.
+The school states that the cricket pavilion does not play a role in commemoration or remembrance and proper homage to the fallen is performed by the main memorials and will be by those that are planned at the new school.
 The cricket pavilion was originally constructed in 1934 as a library and pavilion partly using funds left over from donations following WW2.
 An alcove was left to indicate the source of part of the funds where an inscription was later placed reading 'In Memoriam, 1914-18'.
 The school states that the principal memorial takes the form of the plaques that were erected in the main school hall.
 However, as a new cricket pitch at the new school site will be required at some point, the existing lintel with the inscription 'In Memoriam, 1914-18' could be incorporated into the new pavilion with further references to its history included within.

 Taking this into account, there is an opportunity to ensure that the loss of the cricket pavilion is replaced with a high quality memorial proposal to compensate for its loss.
 This would need to be of extremely high quality and should be designed to add to the quality of the place, whilst also ensuring continuation of the memorial connection with the school at its new site.
 This could take the form of an interpretation of the wider history of the school (e.g. history boards), of which part would be the remembrance of those ex pupils lost in conflict.
 This would add weight to the commemoration and help raise awareness within the community and future residents of this historic connection.
-Coupled with the applicants proposal for the memorial garden within the site, it is considered that the loss of the cricket pavilion would be acceptable in the context of the proposals for both this site and those at the site of the new school.
+Coupled with the applicants proposal for the memorial garden within the site, would be a positive, it is considered that the loss of the cricket pavilion would be acceptable in the context of the proposals for both this site and those planned at the site of the new school.